 Llyngwyn is a 16 acre spring fed natural lake situated in a secluded area 3 miles east of Rhayader, accessible off the A44 and the A470.
 As long ago as the 12th century this lake was stocked with Carp by the Cistercian Monks from nearby Abbey-Cwm-Hir.
 The lake was fished by the Monks on their travels from the Abbey at Strata Florida.
 The same strain of Carp still exists in the lake today.
-Fishing for these Carp is allowed in the bay of the lake (from the landing stage to the island).
+As of March 2018 there is to be no Carp fishing at Llyngwyn.

 A stone road will lead you to a car park at the lakeside.

 There are three rowing boats in the boathouse at the water's edge, which are available for anglers to hire by the day.